StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 # MSI QIIME2 Pipeline Tutorial
-This tutorial will be based on QIIME2 Version [2018.11](https://docs.qiime2.org/2018.11/index.html) and [2023.2](https://docs.qiime2.org/2023.2/index.html).
+This tutorial will be based on QIIME2 Version [2023.2](https://docs.qiime2.org/2023.2/index.html).
 Commands and formats of files may change depending on the version of QIIME2 you are using.

 ## Step 1: Getting Started
  ### Software Requirements